tadaspetra/astro-video-call/BLOG.md

 ![Enter Channel](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/a1d4dmnspwms1g0f3sym.png)

-## Retrieve Form Data and Redirect to Call Page
+## Retrieve Form Data and Redirect to the Call Page
-Once the form is submitted with the data in the `Request`, the page will be reloaded and the data will be sent to the server.
+Once the form is submitted with the data in the `Request`, the page is reloaded and the data is sent to the server.
 This data can be retrieved server-side and acted on before the page is displayed.
 In this case, we will check for errors.
 If we find any, we will render the same page again to show the user the error.
 If there is no error, we will redirect the user to the page associated with the video call channel they entered:

 ```ts
 let error: String = "";